DouglasRed/do-note-forget/README.md

 As we mature, we will gain more responsibility in our life whether that is in our work-life or personal life.
 Using this application will help stay origanized and maximize your day.

 ![Alt text](./public/assets/images/Note-taker.jpg)

+## Collaborators

+I would like to give credit to Xander Rapstine (https://github.com/Xandromus) and John McCambridge (https://github.com/nol166) for being contributers on this project by providing the front-end code.

 ## Contact Me